This short video introduces you to a go-to-market strategy for generating leads in the data center space.

 And most of all, in the proper context.

-Be seen as the go-to experts in the data center space
+3) Be seen as the go-to experts in the data center space

-We want to get you out of the vendor box as rapidly as possible.
+Get out of the vendor box as rapidly as possible.

 So you're seen in a differentiated way.

-In that kind of context, the marketing and sales development team, sales team, customer success team, product team should be working together to make sure that there's great, helpful, educational content on your blog, a good podcasting kind of content that you're talking about the right kinds of topics, that you're growing your reach on social in the right way.
+In that kind of context, the marketing and sales development team, sales team, customer success team, and product team should be working together to make sure that there's great, helpful, educational content on your blog, a good podcasting kind of content that you're talking about the right kinds of topics, that you're growing your reach on social in the right way.

-Get more anonymous visitors converted into leads
+4) Convert more anonymous visitors into leads

-So we need good downloadable content.
+So you need good downloadable content.

-More than likely, there may be, like, some lead flow pop-up on your site.
+More than likely, there may be, like, some lead flow pop-ups on your site.
 They're either in the middle or coming down from the top or the bottom, maybe using chatbots to do similar kinds of things, chat flows to engage with that.

-Converting leads into opportunities and customers
+5) Convert leads into opportunities and customers

 This is especially important in the data center space, where we know most people have a pretty long, considered sales process.

-This brings us to our next step of how we're going to be able to convert leads into marketing, qualified, sales qualified / sales accepted, opportunities, and then a percentage of those into customers.
+This brings us to our next step of how we're going to be able to convert leads into marketing qualified, sales qualified / sales accepted, opportunities, and then a percentage of those into customers.

-And one of the essential playbooks that continues to be in the data center space is webinars, and there are many different ways to approach webinars.
+One of the essential playbooks that continues to be in the data center space is webinars, and there are many different ways to approach webinars.

 Okay, well, we need to figure out a way to give them a compelling reason to want to interact with us.”

-And one of the most effective ways to do that is to invite people to webinars to continue to educate, build trust, inspire them.
+And one of the most effective ways to do that is to invite people to webinars to continue to educate, build trust, and inspire them.